Frequently Asked Questions

 - Conservative or business casual attire is appropriate for a court appearance.
 Flip flops, hats, shorts, and any revealing clothing is inappropriate.
 Men should have shirts tucked in.
 Young children are not allowed in court.
 Arrange for child care for minor children.

-- Cell phones and pagers must be turned off before entering the court room.
+- Cell phones, pagers and all electronic devices must be turned off before entering the court room.

 - All purses, bags, briefcases etc. are subject to search upon entering the courthouse.

-- No food or drink are allowed in the courtroom.
+- No food or drinks are allowed in the courtroom.

-- No talking while court is in session, except to authorized personnel.
+- No talking is allowed while court is in session, except to authorized personnel.

 - The courtroom is a place of serious business which requires attentiveness and respectfulness.